You are here

 Sarah Ortega

-Sarah Ortega is a coordinator for instruction and supports for English Language learners at Health Sciences High & Middle College and served as a classroom educator for 19 years.
-She was recognized as the 2023 Chula Vista Elementary School District Teacher of the Year and her teaching videos have been featured in professional development training and educator magazines.
-She is also a professional learning consultant and works with schools and districts to design and implement learning solutions that support the emotional, behavioral, and instructional needs of students.
+Sarah Ortega, EdD, is a credentialed bilingual teacher and administrator in California.
+She served as a classroom educator for 19 years before moving into various leadership positions at the site and district level.
+In 2023, Sarah was recognized as the Chula Vista Elementary School District Teacher of the Year.
+Her teaching videos have been featured in professional development training and educator magazines.
+She is a professional learning consultant and works with schools and districts to design and implement learning solutions that support the emotional, behavioral, and instructional needs of...
 More About Author

 Oscar Corrigan